 Applicants are encouraged to consult with the staff as early as possible after a design project is initiated, as well as during the development of the design.
 Please contact CFA staff at (202) 504-2220 or email@example.com

-To make a submission via the online method, review the instructions to begin the online submission process.
-You will complete an online Project Information Form, receive a reference number, and then upload the requested files.
+To make a submission, review the instructions to begin the online submission process.
+You will complete a online project information form, receive a reference number, and then upload the requested files.

 - Submit two weeks prior to the CFA meeting.
 Please check the CFA meeting schedule for meeting dates and submission deadlines.